-Our basic expenditure in a year on core running costs generally now exceeds £10,000 by some margin, equivalent to over £27 a day, depending on the amount of maintenance carried out (see chart for 2021-22 in Overview section).
-The following points should be borne in mind.
+Our basic expenditure in a year on core running costs generally now exceeds £10,000 by some margin, equivalent to over £27 a day, depending on the amount of maintenance carried out.
+Our average total expenditure for 5 years up to December 2024 was over £30,000, including discretionary spending on maintenance and equipment or capital items - equivalent to almost £90 a day.
+Note also the following:

-• VAT: Charities pay VAT at a reduced 5% rate on heating oil and electricity, which applies to the next two items.
-(Even if we were not a charity, the reduced rate would almost certainly apply because of our 'small-scale use', i.e. up to 1,000 kilowatt hours of electricity a month or a delivery of 2,300 litres of oil - more information on Gov.uk here.)

-- Heating oil: This is currently our largest expense, averaging £1,000-2,000 p.a. over the last 6 years (see chart).
-A Honeywell wifi-enabled thermostat controller was installed in April 2021, enabling the Booking Secretary and other committee members to control the heating from a mobile device.
-It is password protected (refer to the Booking Secretary). - Electricity: This is currently with Western Power, arranged via Clear Business, a/c 941935 on a 3 year fixed-rate basis, which expires on August 2023. - Insurance: We have specialist village hall cover ('VillageGuard') through Allied Westminster brokers, which renews on 23 March.
-It is subject to a Long-Term Undertaking until at least 2022 (giving a 7% discount), and costs £715.67p.a., currently.
-More information below. - Broadband and phone-line: We maintain a landline 01335 310516 mostly for fire/accident emergency use see Health & Safety here and a good standard of broadband with Wifi throughout the premises.
+- VAT: Charities pay VAT at a reduced 5% rate on heating oil and electricity, which applies to the next two items.
+(Even if we were not a charity, the reduced rate would almost certainly apply because of our 'small-scale use', i.e. up to 1,000 kilowatt hours of electricity a month or a delivery of 2,300 litres of oil more information on Gov.uk here.) - Heating oil: This is currently our largest expense, averaging £1,000-2,000 p.a. over the last 6 years.
+A Honeywell wifi-enabled thermostat controller was installed in April 2021, enabling the Booking Secretary and other committee members to control the heating from a mobile device and/or to link with the Hallmaster booking system.
+It is password protected (refer to the Booking Secretary). - Electricity: This is currently with Western Power, arranged via Clear Business, a/c 941935 on a 3 year fixed-rate basis, which expires on August 2023.
+TO BE UPDATED. - Insurance: We have specialist village hall cover through Hiscox (previously Allied Westminster, until 22/3/24), which renews on 23 March, at an annual premium of £743.08.
+The broker is Business Services at CAS Ltd. More information below. - Broadband and phone-line: We maintain a landline 01335 310516 mostly for fire/accident emergency use see Health & Safety here and a good standard of broadband with Wifi throughout the premises.
 It was upgraded in 2018 with the assistance of Gordon Campbell (Ecton House), when we also switched to a commercial premises type of contract with PlusNet that avoided the problem we were having with excess-use charges and increased security/control of use.
-The contract will need to be reviewed from time to time, for competitiveness. - MusicLicence: Formerly PRS/PPL, allowing us to have recorded and live music on the premises.
-The tariffs for each element are both based on the Hall's income (excluding donations, grants, bank interest, etc.), defined as including "door takings; the net contribution from food and bar takings; and all hiring charges", currently as follows: - PRS (for live performance) is 1% of income (as defined), subject to a current minimum of £52, and provided ticket prices are less than £20. - PPL (for recorded music) is an additional 1% of income, or £53.50 if our income falls below £10,000.
+The contract will need to be reviewed from time to time, for competitiveness.
+(An upgrade is expected in 2025 when full-fibre broadband is connected to the area.)